 [Section 113 amended by No. 58 of 2010 s.
 176.]

-114. Refund of fees
+114. Refunds of fees, Commissioner’s powers as to

 The Commissioner may in special circumstances refund the whole or part of any fee paid for a licence or triennial certificate or any sum paid by way of contribution or levy to the Account.